Kevin-Herr/oracle-cloud-storage-scripts/README.md

-# Oracle Cloud Archive Storage - Automated Hash Checking
+# Oracle Cloud Archive Storage - Automating Uploads and Hash Checking
-This script will verify the hash of local files with the hash of the files on Oracle's servers.
+One script to upload all files, another to check the hashes.